petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 ---
 # Commerce Roles Reference

-Liferay includes four roles [out-of-the-box](#out-of-the-box-roles) for Commerce.
-This includes the account administrator, account member, buyer, and order manager.
-You can modify the out-of-the-box roles or create additional account roles to better suit your use case.
-Some [common custom roles](#custom-roles) include catalog manager, inventory manager, shipment manager, instance order Manager, and discount manager.
+Liferay includes four roles [out-of-the-box](#out-of-the-box-roles) for Commerce: account administrator, account member, buyer, and order manager.
+You can modify these roles or create additional account roles to better suit your use case.
+Some [common custom roles](#custom-roles) include catalog manager, inventory manager, shipment manager, instance order manager, and discount manager.

 ```{note}
 The sales agent role is available out-of-the-box for Liferay 7.3.x and earlier Commerce versions.
 It is available in Liferay DXP 7.4 and above through the Minium and Speedwell accelerators only.